TorbenSDJohansen/cihvr-tsn/cmds/tab_b.md

 --eval-plots-omit-most-occ 3
 ```

-Base (on our own test set, with all 112 cells)
+Base (on our own test set, with ~100 examples of all 112 cells)
 ```
 python evaluate.py ^
 --formatter two_digit_keep_bad_cpd ^